 President Mark Rose has announced a new student rate that makes it even more affordable for you to join in the networking and learning afforded by the Central Alabama Chapter of the National Weather Association.
 The new student rate is $15/year.

-The leadership of the Central Alabama Chapter of the National Weather Association has big plans for 2013, including three exciting and informative general meetings with lots of opportunity to learn and network, two social events and chances to get involved in educating others about our favorite subject: weather!
+The leadership of the Central Alabama Chapter of the National Weather Association has big plans for 2016, including an exciting slate of lunch time weather talks, including some big names in weather.
+There will be plenty of opportunities to learn and network and chances to get involved in educating others about our favorite subject: weather!

 The Central Alabama Chapter of the National Weather Association was founded in 2001 and is based in Birmingham, AL. The objective of the organization is to promote the science of meteorology through networking of individuals with a common interest in weather.